samthomson/oracle/README.md

 - call [nomics](https://nomics.com/docs/) every x (five) minutes to get all currency prices, store in db.
 - expose gql api containing moving averages.
 These can be calculated on the fly by looking at the pricing data in db.

+### nomics mappings

+Find the currency in the db by doing a LIKE query on `currency.name`.
+Look at prices of returned records and pick one matching market data (bittrex/binance).
+Then take it's `nomicsId` which can be used in a symbol map.

 ## 2.0 set up

 ### initial setup